phthom/icpmn320/1-ClusterInstallation.md

 `ssh root@<masterip>`

-Where the <masterip> is the first ip address (finishing by 01) of your group of VMs.
+Where the <masterip> is the ip address of your master (this has been given by the instructor)

-You are going to stay on the Master node during all the exercise.
+You are going to stay on the Master node during all the exercises.

 ### Step 2: Setup the credentials for all machines

 Prepare the following set of commands to set variables.

-Then you need to type all IPs and root passwords in a list like the one below (**please change the IPs and passwords, prefix and suffix accordingly to the ones you received**) :
+Normally you need to type all IPs and root passwords in a list like the one below (**please change the IPs and passwords, prefix and suffix accordingly to the ones you received**) :

 ```console
 export M1N=